 Advisors are assigned prior to the Fall semester, however you are not expected to meet with your advisor until Orientation.

-What types of jobs do SM and SD students take upon graduating?
+What types of jobs do students take upon graduating?

-Jobs taken by our alumni are included in the appendices of the Curriculum Guide.
 Some examples of jobs taken by doctoral students include postdoctoral positions, tenure-track faculty, and management/research positions at government agencies.
-For masters students, some examples include research analysts at consulting firms, program coordinators at community-based organizations, and project directors at city, state and federal health commissions.
+For master’s students, some examples include research analysts at consulting firms, program coordinators at community-based organizations, and project directors at city, state and federal health commissions.
 Some have even started their own non-profit organizations.